Yelp/task_processing/README.md

 + retry.py
 Example that shows how to retry a task on failure using the `retry` plugin.

++ task_logging.py
+Example that shows how to fetch task logs from Mesos agents using the `logging` plugin.

 ### Running tests

 From the root of the repository, run: